Crassulaceae: Stonecrop Family — Dudleya

 Notes:

 This has a terminal cluster of bright yellow flowers, the petals united for < 1/3 of their length, on curving red peduncles.
 There are usually several basal rosettes of leaves, up to 20 cm long.
-They are succulent, oblong to lanceolate or roundish.
-The leaves are more green than gray in color, unlike Bluff Lettuce (Dudleya farinosa, see below).
-Photo #4 by CJH.
+The leaves are green (often tinged with red), succulent, and oblong to lanceolate or roundish.
+This plant can be confused with Bluff Lettuce (Dudleya farinosa, see below).
+However, this has green leaves, while those of Bluff Lettuce are more grayish.
+Photos #1, 2 and 4 by CJH.

 Lettuce, Sea